 While YouTube is primarily thought of as the place to go for prerecorded videos, they are continuing to add features that greatly improve the streaming experience for both the streamers and viewers.
 This gives it huge potential to overtake Twitch’s spot as the top platform for live-streaming content.

-This article will help you understand everything there is to know about stream keys, help you find your YouTube stream key, whether or not it is a good idea to share it with others, and how to reset it if necessary.
+This article explains stream keys, how to find your YouTube stream key, whether to share it, and how to reset it if needed..

 What is a YouTube Stream Key?